helle253/notes/notes/tabletop.black-island-college.session-4.md

 - Small octavo, bound in black vellum
 - weird, forbidden book on the shelf
 - written in Greek, ~17th c.

+the tablets were not what they seemed to be (duh) they turned him into a weird stinky water guy

+Moats of Yib -

+That which squats in the jungle of Kleb .
+The tablets point this way.